 Satoshi made it very specific when he published a white paper on how a free, global currency could work.
 In January 2009, the Bitcoin network went online.

 The idea was to offer a worldwide currency not issued by any particular government and not controlled by any institution.
 It would use a peer-to-peer network to send, receive, and verify funds and transactions.
 It is an idea that cuts out the middleman, governed and manipulated by no one.
-It’s offered as a tradable commodity and as an alternative to our entire banking system.
+Furthermore, it’s offered as a tradable commodity and as an alternative to our entire banking system.

 Early Adoption and Development